April 2026

 Measuring "different reasoning"

-Diversity is one of those words that means too many things to be useful without an operational definition.
-The one we used: draw N completions from each model on the same problem at temperature 1.0, group them per problem and per model, and look at where they sit in semantic space relative to each other.
+I defined diversity as per-problem semantic spread.
+Draw N completions from each model on the same problem at temperature 1.0, group them per problem and per model, and measure where they sit in semantic space relative to each other.
 A scaffold that explores more of the solution surface per sample should produce traces that sit further apart.

 01 · extract Isolate the reasoning Strip the final answer.
 Keep the contents of <mutipersonaDebate> (panel) or <think> (thinking).
-Tag-extraction hit rate: 200/200 on both variants — no fallback artifacts.
+Tag-extraction hit rate: 200/200 on both variants, with no fallback artifacts.

 02 · embed Encode the opening First 2,000 characters per trace, sentence-transformers/all-mpnet-base-v2.
 The opening is where strategy is chosen; the rest is elaboration.
 Stable at an 8,000-char window too.